 1. Five years fully funded, with modest TA duties

 Students are fully funded (all tuition and fees covered plus $24,000 additional support per year) by the department, not just grants, which means they can work across labs, collaborate, dabble, and experiment.
 TA duties are modest, to maintain a focus on research over 5 years.
 Foreign students are also fully funded.
-A large departmental fund, created by UCSD's own Norman H. Anderson, supports annual travel to conferences for all PhDs.
+A large departmental fund, created by UC San Diego's own Norman H. Anderson, supports annual travel to conferences for all PhDs.

 2. A large campus-wide community